solids4foam/solids4foam/tutorials/solids/linearElasticity/cooksMembrane/README.md

 * Around the top-left corner, the elastic body is squeezed the most (positive hydrostatic compression).
 * The body is most stretched near the bottom side (negative hydrostatic compression).
-* There is no known analytical solution for this problem, but results from various codes and procedures are available in the literature.
+* There is no known analytical solution for this problem, but results from various codes and procedures are available in the literature [[1](https://cofea.readthedocs.io/en/latest/benchmarks/002-cook-membrane/results.html), [2](https://www.sciencedirect.com/science/article/abs/pii/S0045794999001340), [3](https://www.tandfonline.com/doi/abs/10.1080/10407782.2017.1372665?journalCode=unht20), [4](https://www.sciencedirect.com/science/article/abs/pii/S0045782506000387)].

 Table 1 summarises predictions from various finite element codes for the top-right corner vertical displacement [[1](https://cofea.readthedocs.io/en/latest/benchmarks/002-cook-membrane/results.html)].
-For the mesh consisting of $$20 \otimes 20$$ cells, the `solids4foam` prediction is 32.12 mm (using `foam-extend-4.1`).
+For the mesh consisting of $$20 \times 20$$ cells, the `solids4foam` prediction is 32.12 mm (using `foam-extend-4.1`).
 As the mesh is refined, the `solids4foam` prediction converges to the values reported in Table 1.

 **Table 1: Finite element predictions for the top-right corner vertical displacement, reported at [CoFEA [1]](https://cofea.readthedocs.io/en/latest/benchmarks/002-cook-membrane/results.html)**